temporalio/documentation/docs/go/how-to-develop-an-activity-definition-in-go.md

   - go
 ---

-In the Temporal Go SDK programming model, an Activity Definition is an exportable function or `struct` method.
+In the Temporal Go SDK programming model, an Activity Definition is an exportable function or a `struct` method.

 ### Function